Quantum homomorphic encryption for circuits of low $T$-gate complexity: Preliminaries and Notation

 \subsection{Notation}

-A negligible function, denoted~$negl(\cdot)$, is a function such that for every polynomial $p(\cdot)$, there exists an~$N$ such that for all integers $n > N$ it holds that $negl(n) < \frac{1}{p(n)}$.
+} A negligible function, $\eta(\cdot)$, is a function such that for every polynomial $p(\cdot)$, there exists an~$N$ such that for all integers $n > N$ it holds that $\eta(n) < \frac{1}{p(n)}$.
 As a convention, if $a$ is a classical plaintext, we denote its encryption by $\tilde{a}$.
-Throughout this work we use $\kappa$ to indicate the security parameter.
+Throughout this work we use $\kappa$ to indicate the security parameter.\looseness=-1

-For a detailed and rigorous introduction to quantum information theory, we refer the reader to \cite{WatrousNotes}.
-In the remainder of this section, we give a brief overview of some of the necessary concepts, as well as our specific notation.
+\iftoggle{crypto}{}{ For a detailed and rigorous introduction to quantum information theory, we refer the reader to \cite{WatrousNotes}.
+In the remainder of this section, we give a brief overview of some of the necessary concepts, as well as our specific notation.}

 A \emph{quantum register} is a quantum system, which we view as a physical object that stores quantum information.
-Focusing on the case of qubits with classical states labelled $\{0,1\}$, we note that the contents of a quantum register are mathematically, modelled as the set of trace-1, positive semidefinite operators, called \emph{density operators}, on~$\mathcal{X}$, where $\mathcal{X}$ is a complex Euclidean space.
+The contents of a quantum register are mathematically modelled as the set of trace-1, positive semidefinite operators, called \emph{density operators}, on $\mathcal{X}$, where $\mathcal{X}$ is a complex Euclidean space.
 We denote the set of density operators on any space $\mathcal{X}$ by $D(\mathcal{X})$.